rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 standard for writing version numbers.
 The number `0.8.3` is actually shorthand for `^0.8.3`, which means any version that is at least `0.8.3` but below `0.9.0`.
-Cargo considers these versions to have public APIs compatible with version `0.8.3`, and this specification ensures you'll get the latest patch release that will still compile with the code in this chapter.
+Cargo considers these versions to have public APIs compatible with version `0.8.3`, and this specification ensures you’ll get the latest patch release that will still compile with the code in this chapter.
 Any version `0.9.0` or greater is not guaranteed to have the same API as what the following examples use.